 The Independent Cleaner Business Plan

 How you structure your business to meet the needs of your customers is imperative for booking clients who want what you provide.
 Is the personal touch with you doing all the work as an independent cleaner what you want to do?
-You can get your business started by using my Tips & Tricks.

 The Professional Business with Workers